Community City Guides

 Home to Yale University and arguably the best pizza in the country, New Haven is oozing with New England charm in a city environment that boasts a buzzing dining and shopping scene.
 With five centrally located charging stations in parking garages on Crown Street, Grove Street, Temple Street, Chapel Square, and York Street, you’ll be able to charge while you explore all that this prominent city has to offer.

 Foodies looking for something other than pizza will want to grab a bite to-go at Elm City Social.
 Try their unique take on chicken and waffles, which comes with blueberry jam, fresh basil, whipped whiskey butter and peppercorn maple syrup.
-After dinner, make your way over to Cask Republic116 Crown or Anchor Spa for a craft cocktail.
-We recommend a house-made infusion such as the Basil Kiwi Gin & Tonic at Cask Republic, 116 Crown’s “Margarita Noir,” an Instagrammable blue cocktail made with tequila and lined with bamboo charcoal, and Anchor Spa’s “Yale Beets Harvard,” a botanical-inspired cocktail made with buttered rum, beet syrup, orange acid and molasses bitters.
+After dinner, make your way over to Anchor Spa for a craft cocktail.
+We recommend a house-made infusion such as Anchor Spa’s “Yale Beets Harvard,” a botanical-inspired cocktail made with buttered rum, beet syrup, orange acid and molasses bitters.
 Arriving in New Haven earlier in the day?
 Begin your adventure with a jolt of caffeine from Koffee, and spend your day exploring New Haven by bike with a rental from College Street Cycles.
 Drop in for a yoga class at the Breathing Room or admire the exhibitions in the three galleries at Creative Arts Workshop.
 End the day with a cannoli from Olives and Oil or a cone from Ashley’s Ice Cream.

 Old Saybrook